-Now when you know why you need to process personal data, you have to determine what categories of data will help you get there.
+When you know why you need to process personal data, you must determine what data categories will help you get there.

 Data categories are the types of personal data, such as names, email addresses, home addresses, SSNs, political views, biometric data, etc.

-So, if you need to process users’ data for marketing purposes, you may need email addresses to send newsletters, or online identifiers allowing you to do retargeting.
+So, if you need to process users’ data for marketing purposes, you may need email addresses to send newsletters or online identifiers allowing you to retarget.

-For analytics purposes, you may install Google Analytics and get their IP addresses.
+You may install Google Analytics and get their IP addresses for analytics purposes.

-To send a product ordered from your ecommerce store, you’ll need their full name, address, and ZIP code.
-To provide customer support you may need their phone number.
+You need their full name, address, and ZIP code to send a product ordered from your eCommerce store.
+To provide customer support, you may need their phone number.

-Remember that you need to process the minimum amount of data for each purpose.
-Data minimization is one of the basic GDPR principles, and it does not allow processing more data than necessary for your purpose.
+Remember that you must process the minimum amount of data for each purpose.
+Data minimization is one of the basic GDPR principles, and it does not allow processing more data than necessary for your ideal.

-Here you’ll determine the tools you’ll use for collecting and processing personal data.
+Here, you’ll determine the tools to collect and process personal data.